apache/datafusion/docs/source/specification/roadmap.md

 # Roadmap

-This document describes high level goals of the DataFusion and Ballista development community.
+This document describes high level goals of the DataFusion development community.
 It is not meant to restrict possibilities, but rather help newcomers understand the broader context of where the community is headed, and inspire additional contributions.

-DataFusion and Ballista are part of the [Apache Arrow](https://arrow.apache.org/) project and governed by the Apache Software Foundation governance model.
+DataFusion is part of the [Apache Arrow](https://arrow.apache.org/) project and governed by the Apache Software Foundation governance model.
 These projects are entirely driven by volunteers, and we welcome contributions for items not on